shch92/shch92/README.md

 - Twitter (now X) Topic Modelling (NLP)
 - Bank Transaction 🏦

 I'm always looking for new projects to collaborate on in order to learn and grow 🌱.
 Currently working on a project involving Object Detection to understand the nuances of working with image data and Time Series modelling for Bikeshare Data.
+If you're new to coding then you can also checkout the Advent repository where coding challenges are explained on a step by step basis.

 When not coding, I am usually reading or exploring local trails and restaurants, so always feel free to drop recommendations on any of those!
 You can reach me at: